freedomofpress/securedrop-docs/docs/ossec_alerts.rst

 Message Failed to Encrypt
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-If OSSEC cannot encrypt the alert to the GPG public key for the Admin
+If OSSEC cannot encrypt the alert to the *OSSEC Alert Public Key* for the Admin
 email address (configured as ``ossec_alert_email`` in ``group_vars/all/site-specific``),
 the system will send a static message instead of the scheduled alert: